uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 ```

 So the local variable is indeed updated - but this doesn't rerender the component.
-We begin to see the purpose of the `useState` hook - to define a state whose updates will trigger a rerender.
+We begin to see the purpose of the `useState` hook - to define a state whose _updates will trigger a rerender_.

 This explanation should have immediately raised another question.
 What happens if we skip the state setter function and just set the state variable directly?